 I can advise on these and can arrange good quality props for you to buy since it's best to have your own.

 Read this blog How to get the most out of your online yoga if you are practising at home.

 You don’t want to knock a glass vase on your head, a lit candle over nor do you want to take a tumble out of a balancing pose and hurt yourself on furniture that’s too close.

 Respect And Listen To Your Body

 If you have cause to take non-steroidal anti-inflammatory drugs (NSAIDS), painkillers such as ibuprofen or aspirin, please do not practice.
 These medications will prevent you from feeling pain - it’s their job - which may cause you to stretch beyond your body's natural comfort.
 Injuries can and do happen and nobody wants that!

 Inform me of any injuries or issues that may affect your practice.
 Only you know your body; I do not know how your body feels.

 Complete a health declaration before your first session with me and be sure to update it as necessary.

-Early pregnancy, recent childbirth or miscarriage should be divulged as the class could involve some physical movements that may not be appropriate at this time.
+NB Early pregnancy, recent childbirth, miscarriage or fertility treatment should be divulged as the class could involve some physical movements that may not be appropriate at this time.
 You have my assurance of my utmost discretion and respect.